-8. In Conclusion: This may sound like a lot of work...but it's what management is all about.
+8. In Conclusion: This may sound like a lot of work...and it is.
+But it's what management and leadership are all about.
 It's why you get the big bucks!
 Stop retreating to the familiar, doing the 'easy day-to-day stuff' and hoping for better results.
-'We get what we commit to and work for...not what we hope for.'
+We get what we commit to and work for...not what we hope for.'

-Note: If you'd like help in creating an effective Business Plan for your Business, I'm easy to find at donald@donaldcooper.com
+Note: If you'd like help in creating an effective Business Plan and a Culture of clarity, commitment, urgency, accountability and profitability for your business, I'm easy to find at donald@donaldcooper.com